-This is certainly not a bad thing, but is it stopping them from saying what they mean, authentically?
+This is certainly not a bad thing, but in the workplace is it stopping their ideas from being heard and acted on?

 Most women feel a pressure to conform to the feminine stereotype of being flexible, conciliatory and ‘nice’.
 This pressure can be subconscious and is usually as a result of conditioning from family, school and society.